 For a little background info before you read this post, you can watch me ramble on in front of a camera below.
-If you don’t want to listen to my bullshit, skip it and read on.
+If 7you don’t want to listen to my nonsense, skip it and read on.

 In my opinion, one of the greatest triumphs of the cocktail renaissance is the rediscovery of the classic Old Fashioned.
 I’ve often spoken of how at some point after the repeal of Prohibition, the Old Fashioned became lost and possibly confused with a long-forgotten drink called a Smash (basically a tarted-up Mint Julep covered in fruit), a mere husk of its former, glorious self.